I2PM/asm-pass-interpreter/README.md

 ## Process Model Parsing

-If you don't want to execute Process Models, but just want to parse and print them into the case classes provided in the package `de.athalis.pass.model.TUDarmstadtModel`, you can use the Process Parsing Util and don't need to start the UI nor the Process interpreter.
+If you don't want to execute Process Models, but just want to parse and print them into the case classes provided in the package `de.athalis.pass.processmodel.tudarmstadt`, you can use the Process Parsing Util and don't need to start the UI nor the Process interpreter.
 It takes a single path to a process file as argument.